Neterpila/Rock_paper_scissors_backend/README.md

 ## API
 To view http endpoints available to the frontend please visit Swagger.<br>
 Swagger is hosted as a separate service and is available under the 8081 port (unless you specifically changed your docker compose file).<br>
-If you run the backend on your local machine, just open your browser of choice and proceed to http://localhost:8081/
+If you run the backend on your local machine, just open your browser of choice and proceed to http://localhost:8081/.
+Also take note of run options described above.

 ## Docker config info